persunde/swarmprom-improved/Swarmprom-Improved.md

 # SWIM - SWarmprom IMproved

-The original [Swarmprom](https://github.com/stefanprodan/swarmprom) is excellent, but it has become quite outdated and it is not being updated.
+The original [Swarmprom](https://github.com/stefanprodan/swarmprom) is excellent, but it is no longer maintained and has become outdated.
-When writing this post, it has been over 3 years since there was an update to the repository.
+As of writing this post, it has been over 3 years since there was an update to the repository and it has now been archived.

-Here is a up to date version of Swarmprom, that I call Swarmprom Improved aka SWIM, to make it compatible with the latest versions (as of September 2023) of Prometheus, Grafana, cAdvisor, Node Exporter, Alert Manager and ~~Unsee~~ Karma, the same programs, or stack, used by the original Swarmprom.
+Here is a up to date version of Swarmprom, that I call Swarmprom Improved aka SWIM.
+The main idea is to make it compatible with the latest versions (as of September 2023) of Prometheus, Grafana, cAdvisor, Node Exporter, Alert Manager and ~~Unsee~~ Karma, the same programs, or stack, used by the original Swarmprom.
 Karma is a fork of Unsee by the original developer.

 Here is the up to date [swarmprom-improved-compose.yaml](swarmprom-improved-compose.yaml) file.